danwib/Thermo-Speculative-Decoding/docs/ARCHITECTURE.md

 software reference computes `log q` in float64 for numerical stability and uses a single normalisation pass compatible with simulator implementations.

+### Numerical considerations

+- De-quantised scores are accumulated in `float64` during normalisation to avoid catastrophic cancellation for sharp distributions.
+- Log-space arithmetic (`logq_for_ids`, `accept_correct_step`) prevents underflow
+  when forming acceptance ratios or residuals.

 ## M0 Target Construction

 - `make_p(vocab_size, seed)` samples a fixed categorical target by drawing from a